carpentries/instructor-training/episodes/08-motivation.md

 - "Encouraging participation and embracing errors helps learners to stay motivated."
 ---

 Teaching and learning are not the same process.
-As we have seen so far, there are many things an instructor can do when teaching to facilitate the cognitive processes necessary for learning to occur.
+As we have seen, an instructor can make choices that facilitate the cognitive processes necessary for learning to occur.
 But **any technique can fall flat when learners are not motivated**.
-And demotivation is contagious!
-Indeed "the students just are not motivated" is a common refrain among teachers facing burn-out after years of ineffectual effort.
+Worse, demotivation is contagious!
+Teaching or sharing a classroom with demotivated learners is not fun or rewarding.
+It can be tempting, especially for teachers facing burnout after strenuous and ineffectual effort, to blame learners for spoiling the classroom experience.

 It is true that learner motivation is influenced by many factors well beyond the control of an instructor, including individual background and systemic forces.
-However, there are many things you can do to cultivate motivation in your classroom, and perhaps more importantly, to **avoid doing harm** to the precious drive your learners bring to the classroom on day one.
+However, there are many things you can do to cultivate motivation in your classroom, and perhaps most importantly, to **avoid doing harm** to the precious drive your learners bring to the classroom on day one.
+In Carpentries workshops, most learners come eager to learn!
+You have the power to influence how they feel when they depart.

-The fact is that there is only so much technical learning that can occur during a 2-day workshop.
-Novices do not emerge from Carpentries workshops as competent practitioners.
-Short-format training of this kind is situated in the context of *self training*, in which learners begin to develop a roadmap during a workshop of this kind but from there largely proceed on their own.
-We are a launch point with a guide rail.
-Therefore, while a need for technical learning is our *raison d'etre*, **cultivating motivation to continue that learning, and to carefully pursue best-practices in doing so, is arguably the most important outcome we can achieve**.
+No two-day workshop can truly bring a total novice to the level of a competent practitioner.
+Carpentries workshops function in a context of
+*self training*, in which workshops offer vital tools and a map for learners to proceed on their own.
+Our workshops lower the barrier to entry and help learners to get off on the right foot.
+In this context, **cultivating motivation to continue learning, and to carefully pursue best-practices in doing so, is arguably the most important outcome we can achieve**.

-This section discusses several ways that learners can be motivated (or demotivated!) by instrutional content and practices, and provides practice opportunities for you to become confident in motivating your learners.
+This section discusses several ways that learners can be motivated (or demotivated!) by instrutional content and approach, and provides practice opportunities for you to become confident in motivating your learners.

 ## How Does Content Influence Motivation?